JesFusion/JesFusion/README.md

 ## Hi there 👋

+I'm Nwachukwu Jesse (JeFusion), a `Machine Learning Engineer`

+I'm passionate about Robotics and Artificial Intelligance and i want to share my project with you

 <!--
 **JesFusion/JesFusion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.